October 22, 2024, 2:58 pm | Read time: 6 minutes

-Five regions in the world where people live particularly long lives with a high quality of life—these have been referred to as “Blue Zones” for some time.
+Five regions in the world where people live to an old age with high quality of life–these have been referred to as “Blue Zones” for some time.
 TRAVELBOOK introduces them individually and delves into the various characteristics that define them.

 The term “Blue Zones” was coined by American researcher and journalist Dan Buettner.
 He discovered them while searching for the secret to a particularly long life.
-People seem to know this secret especially well in five specific places around the world.
-In these areas, the population on average reaches the age of 100 and remains healthy, fit, and vital into old age.
+People seem to know this secret especially in five specific places around the world.
+The population there reaches the age of 100 on average and remains healthy, fit, and vital into old age.

 Overview